2025 Dr. David Avolt Memorial Training Conference

 The Indiana State Coroner’s Training Board will provide the registration fee for any Coroner or Deputy Coroner that is in good standing with their agency and a certified Medicolegal Death Investigator.

-Other attendees are welcome to attend - $300.00 full conference, $200 - 2-Day pass, $100.00 – 1 day pass and ½ day pass - $50.00
+Other attendees are welcome to attend - $300.00 full conference, $100.00 – 1 day conference and ½ day conference - $50.00

 Download fillable for Email or Postal Mail (DOC file)Download Fillable Form (pdf file)